mongodb/docs/source/includes/localhost-connection.rst

-If you need to run the {+server+} on your local machine for development purposes, you must complete the following:
+If you must run the {+server+} on your local machine for development purposes, you must complete the following:

 1. Follow the :manual:`Install MongoDB </installation/>` tutorial to